preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/block-title/index.rst

-Content Header (Business Profile)
+Content header (Business profile)
 =======================================

-Use these options to set a default setting for Block Headings and Section Headings.
+Use these options to set a default setting for block headings and section headings.
 Authors can edit these settings when working with blocks and sections, if needed.

 .. image:: content-header-new2.png

-+ **Title Preview**: Here you see a Preview when you make changes.
++ **Title preview**: Here you see a Preview when you make changes.

 Text
 *****